Israel flag Israel: Business Environment

 Special Expatriate Tax Regime

 Israeli residents have to pay personal income tax, social security tax, health tax and capital gains tax on a universal basis.
-Non-residents are taxed on incomes received in Israel at the same rates as residents (though social security contributions vary, see the "capital tax rate" section).
+Non-residents are taxed on incomes received in Israel at the same rates as residents (though social security contributions vary, see the above section).
 The health insurance tax is not levied on non-residents.

 "Approved specialists" are foreign experts that are appointed by the Investment centre to perform jobs or provide skills that Israeli residents cannot offer.
 They are subject to a maximum income tax rate of 25% for three years (with a possible extension of up to five years).
 Foreign residents are exempted from taxes on capital gains resulting from share investments in the Tel-Aviv Stock Exchange.